Aussiedlerhof

 An Aussiedlerhof (plural: Aussiedlerhöfe), also called an Aussiedlung (plural: Aussiedlungen) is an agricultural concern in Germany, typically a farm, located outside a village and which has moved away from that village, usually due to a lack of space.

 Many aussiedlerhöfe were established in Germany, during the post-war period.
 Many of these farms are located in the area surrounding a village at some distance from the other buildings.
 They were usually established by farmers who had originally had their farmyard within the village itself, but had decided as a result of the post-war situation to move away from the heart of the village.

 In addition, there were aussiedlungen or partial aussiedlungen, usually due to a lack of space at the existing farmyard, the merging of farming facilities or to resolve problems due to the federal emission control act.

+There are several different types of aussiedlerhöfe depending on the region and number of buildings.
+An Ausbau, also known as Abbau or Abbaue, for example, prevalent in Mecklenburg, Brandenburg, and Pomerania; typically refers to small and newer settlements (19th or 20th century) that are physically disconnected but still part of their respective village, often still carrying it in their name (e. g.
+Nostorf-Ausbau is an Ausbau of Nostorf).

 History

 Ideas for improving agricultural production through the appropriate positioning of farms in space ultimately go back to early modern efforts of Landesausbau ("land expansion"), but especially to Prussian internal colonization, as well as to the demands for land reform in Germany.
 The land companies, which essentially drove the resettlements in the Federal Republic, go back to the Reich Settlement Law of 1919.